garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

 RepositoryImpl
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Represents implementation of Repository interface of domain layer.
-IT covers life cycle management of DomainObject.
+It covers life cycle management of DomainObject.
 With the help of this structure, it is possible to hide implementation details from domain layer.
 When using Spring Data JPA, a few RepositoryImpls are created by Spring Data JPA automatically.